Sense Field

-Sense Field was an American post-hardcore band from Southern California, formed in 1990.
-Originally consisting of vocalist Jon Bunch, guitarist Chris Evenson, guitarist Rodney Sellars, bassist John Stockberger, and drummer Scott McPherson, the band formed from the ashes of hardcore punk band, Reason to Believe.
+Sense Field was an American post-hardcore band from Harbor City California, formed in 1990.
+Originally consisting of vocalist Jon Bunch, guitarist Chris Evenson, guitarist Rodney Sellers, bassist John Stockberger, and drummer Scott McPherson, the band included former members of hardcore punk band Reason to Believe.

 Sense Field disbanded in 2004 although briefly reformed for two Revelation Records anniversary shows, as well as a pair of memorial shows in 2016, following the death of Jon Bunch.

 History

 Formed in 1990, Sense Field were one of several contemporary bands to popularize the post-hardcore or "emo" subgenre.
 The band was initially signed to Revelation Records, releasing three albums: Sense Field, Killed For Less and Building.
 They signed with Warner Bros.
 Records in 1996, however, problems within the label caused the band to sit in limbo for five years as the label re-staffed multiple times.
 The band was eventually released from their contract and Sense Field won the right to re-record the album they had originally written for Warner Bros.
 Records.
 The album, initially titled "Under The Radar" but released as "Tonight and Forever", arrived in September 2001 via the Canadian independent label Nettwerk.

 While Sense Field had been considered an influential band within their scene since their inception, the band achieved commercial success in 2002 with the single "Save Yourself."
 The song was included on the band's fourth album, "Tonight and Forever," as well as the soundtrack to Roswell.
 The success of the song allowed the band to perform on late night television shows such as The Tonight Show and The Late Late Show, also seeing the song place on numerous 2002 best-of countdowns.
 The group quickly followed up the release with the 2003 album Living Outside which became their only album to chart, reaching #37 on U.S. Heatseekers.
 Sense Field announced their breakup in January 2004.